Our Present: Healing

 embrace ‘n pending suffocation, ceased–

-as the last of the little slimy slugs of tar slid off,
+as the last of the little slimy slugs slid off,

 Justice grows out of recognition